MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

 If you're a Microsoft Dynamics 365 Guides admin, you can assign an **Author** or **Operator** role to users to limit what they can do in the apps.
-The additional **Restricted** provide an extra layer of control.
+The  **Restricted Author** and **Restricted Operator** roles provide an extra layer of control.
 The following table describes the privileges that each role grants.

 | Role | Description |
 |---|---|